 - Safety and Health Innovator

 Award.
 This award was given to

 operators who best implemented

 innovative safety processes.
 In

-2009, awards were presented to
+2010, awards were presented to

 Chevron Mining Inc. Questa

 Mine, BHP Billiton's San Juan

-Coal Company and BHP Billiton's

-Navajo Mine.
+Coal Company, Washington Tru

+Solutions -WIPP Project and Lee

+Ranch-El Segundo Mines.

 - Safe operator of the year award was presented to seven operators representing different mine categories.
 Five of these operators worked for a year with no reportable accidents.
-Lee Ranch Coal worked 298,000 man-hours without incurring a reportable accident at the mine.
-The other award winners are listed in the table below:
+These operations prove that "zero" accidents at mines is a very obtainable goal.
+The other award winners are listed in the table below.

-110 zero-frequency certificates were awarded to mining organizations throughout New Mexico.
+105 zero-frequency certificates were awarded to mining organizations throughout New Mexico.
 These certificates were given to individual organizations or different departments within larger companies that were accident-free for a year.

-The Lifesaving Response Award was continued in 2009.
+The Lifesaving Response Award was continued in 2010.
 The mining industry invests many hours in first aid training and mine rescue training.
 These individuals and groups not only respond at the mines where they work, but also within their communities.
 Many volunteer as EMTs, first responders, and firefighters where they live, and are often leaders within these organizations.
 Recognition was given to individuals and the mining organizations that employ and train them.
 The Lifesaving Response Award was given to an individual or group who responded to a lifesaving situation, either at the mine where they work, or within the community.

-Three awards were given in 2009 to Mosaic Potash, Intrepid Potash and Chevron Mining.
-Responses included employee lifesaving efforts on public highways by Mosaic and Intrepid employees.
+Three awards were given in 2010 to El Segundo Mine, Intrepid Potash and Chevron Mining.
+Members of El Segundo's Mine Rescue Team conducted CPR on a victim struck by lightning and revived her.